papatohu/docs/Architecture/sad.md

 ### 1.2 Scope

-This document describes the technical architecture of the Dashup project, including module structure and dependencies as well as the structure of classes.
+This document describes the technical architecture of papatohu, including module structure and dependencies as well as the structure of classes.

 ### 1.3 Definitions, Acronyms and Abbreviations